Supreme Court of South Australia: Jurisdiction

-Unlike the supreme courts of some other states, the Supreme Court of South Australia is not divided into separate trial and appeal divisions.
-From time to time, all judges of the court sit in civil and criminal trials and as members of the Full Court and Court of Criminal Appeal.
-There is a division of the Court known as the Land and Valuation Court, which has jurisdiction over matters arising under particular State statutes dealing with planning and development law.
-Judges are assigned to this division by proclamation.
-In addition, particular judges may be designated to sit in the probate jurisdiction or assigned case management functions in respect of long and complex trials.
+The Supreme Court hears appeals from the Magistrates Court of South Australia in both civil and criminal matters, and also from decisions of Supreme Court Masters and various other tribunals.
+In such cases, the Court ordinarily consists of a single judge.
+Particular judges may be designated to sit in the probate jurisdiction or assigned case management functions in respect of long and complex trials.

 The proceedings of the Supreme Court of South Australia are normally heard in Adelaide.
 In civil cases the Court normally sits in the old Supreme Court building, while criminal matters are generally heard in the Sir Samuel Way Building.
 (The two buildings are located across the road from each other, on the corner of Gouger Street and Victoria Square.)
 The Court is empowered to sit in any place, including outside the State.
-The Court, consisting of a single judge, regularly travels on circuit to the rural centres of Mount Gambier and Port Augusta.
+The Court, consisting of a single judge, in exceptional circumstances can travel on circuit to the rural centres of Mount Gambier and Port Augusta.

 Subject to statutory exceptions, an appeal is available by special leave to the High Court of Australia from all decisions of the Supreme Court of South Australia by virtue of s 73 of the Australian Constitution.
 Ordinarily, appeals are taken to the High Court only from decisions of the Full Court or Court of Criminal Appeal.